Where the Rubber Meets the Road

 Owning a Car

-Once you own the car, you are required to get it registered and have insurance to legally drive the car on Idaho roads.
+Once you have possession of your vehicle, you are required to register it and have vehicle insurance to legally drive it.
 Although your parents may continue to carry you on their car insurance, it is no longer their responsibility.
-If your parents choose not to carry you on their insurance, you must purchase your own car insurance.
+If your parents choose not to carry you on their insurance, you must purchase your own.

 A moving violation is any violation of the law that is committed by the driver of a vehicle while it is in motion.
-A complete list of moving violations can be found on the Idaho Transportation Department’s website.
+A complete list of moving violations can be found on the Idaho Transportation Department’s website, in the Idaho Driver Manual.

 Idaho has a points system for moving violations.
 Each violation receives from one to four points, depending on the seriousness of the infraction.
-Points are entered on your driving record and maintained for three years.
+Points are entered on your driving record and maintained, for insurance purposes, for three years.

-Under the point system, the Department of Motor Vehicles may take the following actions against you:
+Under the point system, the DMV may take the following actions against you:

 - 12 to 17 points in any 12 month period will result in a 30-day suspension of your driver’s license